 Basing the user fee on the amount of hard surface a property has helps make the substantial cost of maintaining, renewing, and improving the stormwater system a little fairer for rate payers.

-The second proposed option for overcoming the City's stormwater challenge is individually calculated and based on the amount of hard surface a particular property has.
+On November 3, 2022, the Board of County Commissioners adopted an individually calculated stormwater rate model based on the amount of hard surface a particular property has.

-In this proposal, all properties would pay a rate per 500 ft2, plus a monthly base charge beginning January 1, 2024.
-Unlike the previous proposal, this approach does not meet the system's funding needs without an additional $10-million from other sources.
+Under the individually calculated model, all properties pay a rate per 500 ft2, plus a monthly base charge beginning January 1, 2024.
 The user fee is calculated by dividing the amount of hard surface a property has by 500, multiplying that by the rate per square feet and then adding the monthly base charge.

 View the rate schedule image below: